 Scholars in the program receive intense mentoring by a team of senior VCU researchers from multiple disciplines.

-If you are interested in more information on our program, please visit our listing in the VCU Bulletin.
+For more information on our program, visit our listing in the VCU Bulletin

 Program at a Glance

 The Ph.D. in Clinical and Translational Science is a full-time, interdisciplinary program designed to train students to perform translational research.
 The skills acquired in the Ph.D. program include experience with clinical and translational science, the vocabulary to effectively communicate with both scientists and clinicians and the research skills necessary to bridge bench and clinical science.

 The core curriculum is grounded in fundamental concepts while emphasizing aspects of research design and technology that are broadly applicable across disciplines in industrial, government and academic settings.